Lorem ipsum dolor sit amet, consectetur adipiscing elit. Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

 Photo Blog

-Gina Little is a technologist with the Meteorological Service of Canada (MSC).
-She joined the MSC’s Sable Island team in February 2007, and during the past twelve years has spent six to seven months annually on the island – a total of about 75 months thus far.
-In her Sable Island PhotoBlog, Gina shares a few of the many patterns, small details, and scenes th
+Gina Little worked on Sable Island as a technologist with the Meteorological Service of Canada (MSC).
+She joined MSC’s Sable team in February 2007, and during her 13 years with the service she spent six to seven months annually on the island.
+In her PhotoBlogs, Gina shares some of the many patterns, small details, and scenes that caught her eye as she explored Sable Island.

 Gina’s Sable Island Photoblog, October 2016 – January 2017